 But even experienced professionals can make mistakes, so if your sample was sent to a lab for analysis or performed by a medical professional, you still might get inconclusive results.
 Each test has a few different steps, and each step can be an opportunity for error.

 Inconclusive results aren’t always the result of an error.
 In fact, someone with COVID-19 might have an inconclusive test if they were tested very early in their infection—a time at which they might be most contagious.

 Next, consult with a healthcare provider about whether you need an additional test.
-In some cases a healthcare provider may decide to let you wait it out at home, if possible, and avoid infecting others by leaving the house for another test (CDC, 2020a).
+In some cases, a healthcare provider might decide to let you wait it out at home, if possible, and avoid infecting others by leaving the house for another test (CDC, 2020c).

 What should I do if I took two tests with different results